gtziafas/DL-2020/README.md

 8) Similar topics or ask the lecturer Marco Wiering

 For the second practical, you need to send a proposal of 1 page before 20 February 2020, 23.59h with the following information: informative title, names + stud. numbers of 4 group members, programming environment (e.g. Keras), short description of the project, datasets / simulator used.
 At the end, the group writes a report and presents their research.

+## How to raise issues

+You can check all the solved questions and ask new ones [here](https://github.com/RUG-DeepLearning/DL-2020/issues)

+To create a new issue, just click on the green *New issue* button at the right, write a short and identifiable question title, and then elaborate your problem(s) below.

+If we see that a problem has been succefully solved we might close the issue.
+You can still view closed issues by filtering the issues by *Closed*, or by clicking [here](https://github.com/RUG-DeepLearning/DL-2020/issues?q=is%3Aissue+is%3Aclosed).

+If for some reason you can't raise an issue or you'd prefer not to make it public, you can always contact us by email.

 ## Tutorials and documentation